codeaucafe/docs/packages/doltgres/content/reference/sql/version-control/dolt-system-tables.md

 ### `dolt.diff`

-The `dolt.diff` (also known as `dolt_diff`) system table shows which tables in the current database were changed in each commit reachable from the active branch's HEAD.
+The `dolt.diff` (also usable as `dolt_diff`) system table shows which tables in the current database were changed in each commit reachable from the active branch's HEAD.
 When multiple tables are changed in a single commit, there is one row in the `dolt.diff` system table for each table, all with the same commit hash.
 Any staged or unstaged changes in the working set are included with the value `WORKING` for their `commit_hash`.
 After identifying the tables that changed in a commit, the `dolt_diff_$TABLENAME` system tables can be used to determine the data that changed in each table.

 ### Schema